robinpie/alternian/ORTHOGRAPHY.md

 | y | /ɪ/ |
 | z | /z/ |

-Diphthongs (ai, ey, ou) are writable by composition.
+Diphthongs (ai, ey, ou, ia) are writable by composition.

 > [!NOTE]
 > In-universe: Alternian features silent letters and redundant letters because of archaisms from a proto-Alternian.